aaryac33/Predominance-diagrams-for-the-Ni-S-O/README.md

 **Methodology adopted**
 We consider the equilibrium state values which means that in the Ni-S-O system,
-> we have to consider all possible reactions which can take place
+> We have to consider all possible reactions which can take place
-> we need to know the gibbs free energy values from which we can calculate the equilibrium constant K
+> We need to know the Gibbs free energy values from which we can calculate the equilibrium constant K
-> From K, we find out the variation of pSO2 and pO2 while temperature T is constant.
+> From K, we find the variation of pSO2 and pO2 while temperature T is constant.
 Here, we consider the activity of the condensed phase (c) to be equal to 1.

 **Typical results**